Andreev bound states at nonmagnetic impurities in superconductor/antiferromagnet heterostructures: System and method

-{\it System and method. ---} In the considered thin-film S/AF bilayer, see Fig.~\ref{fig:sketch} the antiferromagnet is assumed to be an insulator.
+In the considered thin-film S/AF bilayer, see Fig.~\ref{fig:sketch} the antiferromagnet is assumed to be an insulator.
 The magnetism is staggered and the S/AF interface is fully compensated, that is the interface magnetization has zero average value.
-The sites in the superconductor are marked by the radius-vector $\bm i = (i_x,i_y, i_z)^T$, the interface is in the $(x,y)$-plane.
-The influence of the antiferromagnetic insulator on the superconductor is described by the exchange field $\bm h_{\bm i} = \bm (-1)^{i_x+i_y} \bm h $ \cite{Kamra2018}.
-Since the superconducting layer is thin with respect to the superconducting coherence length $\xi_S$, it is assumed to be homogeneous along the $z$-direction and is described by the lattice Hamiltonian:
+The sites in the superconductor are marked by the radius-vector $\bm r = (x, y, z)^T$, where $x,y,z$ are integer numbers, the interface is in the $(x,y)$-plane.
+The influence of the antiferromagnetic insulator on the thin S layer with the thickness smaller than the superconducting coherence length $\xi$ can be described by the N\'eel-type exchange field $\bm h_{\bm r}^N = (-1)^{x+y+z} \bm h $ \cite{Bobkov2022_Neel}, what leads to the following effective lattice Hamiltonian of the S layer: